 Exploring Brewing Methods and Characteristics of the Six Types of Tea

 China's has a long and rich history, with the six types of being its essence.
-Understanding the methods and characteristics of each type not only enhances the joy of tasting tea but also allows you to better appreciate the unique charm of the leaves.
-Today, we will discuss the brewing methods and characteristics of the six major types of tea: green tea, (known as red tea in the West), oolong tea, white tea, yellow tea, and dark tea.
+Understanding the brewing methods and characteristics of each type not only enhances the joy of tasting tea but also allows you to better appreciate the unique charm of the leaves.
+Today, we will discuss the brewing methods and characteristics of the six major types of tea: green tea, (known as red tea in the West), tea, white tea, yellow tea, and dark tea.

 Exploring Brewing Methods and Characteristics of the Six Types of Tea-1